Brigada Group: Brigada TV

-Products
+Other Products

 Unlike other media entities, Brigada Mass Media does not rely on any third-party advertisements from major companies.
 Brigada News FM and TV stations acts as a sales and marketing arm of these Healthline products under the Brigada Healthline Corporation.
 Brigada Healthline products are also aired as an early morning blocktimer on 91.5 Win Radio Manila as of 2017.